 Likewise, some supplements may change components of your immune system.
 But there’s no evidence that it boosts your defenses against diseases.

-Overall, researchers are still exploring ways to strengthen the immune system.
+Overall, researchers are still exploring how to boost the immune system.
+In other words, looking for ways to strengthen the immune system.
 For the time being, stay healthy with good habits and a nutrient-rich diet.
 Most importantly, stay on top of your health with regular check-ups and tracking your symptoms.
 If you have concerns, speak to a doctor to help you develop a plan of action towards better health.

 How do you stay healthy during flu season?
 Share your tips in the comment section below!